bitaemi/vue-firebase-real-time/README.md

 `firebase init` and here:

--  navigate with the arrow to hosting and select it by pressing space
+-  navigate with the arrow to firestore option and hosting option and select each by pressing space

 - press enter